 Married couples who are faced with an overwhelming amount of debt may benefit from filing for joint bankruptcy.
 However, it’s important to understand that each couples financial situation is different and bankruptcy isn’t a “one size fits all” approach to debt relief.
 There are some instances in which filing jointly may not be helpful to a couple financially.
 Here are some things all married couples should know about bankruptcy.

-Is Joint Bankruptcy the Right Option?
+When Is Joint Bankruptcy Not the Right Option?

 Depending on what types of debt you have and your financial goals, each bankruptcy chapter has its own set of rules on what is and is not dischargeable.
 Here are some ways each chapter can help alleviate debt for married couples.